The words “leader” and “manager” are often used interchangeably, but they’re not the same thing. We’ll walk you through the differences.

 Often as adults learn, we sometimes forget the important art of practicing.
 We can’t just know something and think we can do it.
 Think of learning like swimming or golf.
 You can’t read a book on either of these two sports and expect to be good at them.
 You have to hit the pool or go out on a course.
 And, like anything, with skill building there will be trial and error.
 Try not to be discouraged as you seek to improve.
 Setbacks can be signs of growth (even though they don’t always feel like it).

-The best way to grow and develop is through this model:
+The best way to grow and develop your leadership style is through this model:

 - Learning new knowledge